What are dental caries?

 What causes dental caries?

 Poor oral health habits often cause the development of dental caries.
 Drs.
-Gregory Bennett, Kelly Arnold, and Andrew Timmerman often recommend that patients avoid sugary or acidic foods that can contribute to cavities.
+Gregory Bennett Andrew Timmerman often recommend that patients avoid sugary or acidic foods that can contribute to cavities.
 Regular dental cleanings and dental exams in Arvada, CO allow our dental team to help monitor the smile’s health and look for the early signs of cavities.
 Once detected, treatment options are discussed.

 What may be recommended as dental caries treatment?